Dustyroom/flat-kit-doc/index.md

 ![Rotating normals in Blender](FlatKit_Manual_Images/normals-rotation1.png)
 > Rotating normals in Blender.
 Manipulating the normals angle is one of the ways to make Flat Kit generate outlines where you want them.

-> **TIP:** Combinations of these settings let you control the behavior of the outlines quite widely already.
+> **TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
 You can get even more control on the outlines using _‘Stylized Surface with Outline’_ shader in addition to the global Outline effect.
-Also, _Rim_ parameter of _Stulized Surface_ and _Stylized Surface with Outline_ shaders can accentuate object's edges, often it looks like a partial outline, which can be helpful.
+Also, _Rim_ parameter of _Stylized Surface_ and _Stylized Surface with Outline_ shaders can accentuate object's edges, often it looks like a partial outline, which can be helpful.

 # 5. Additional scripts